solarwinds/snap-plugin-lib/README.md

 The library natively supports Go language, although writing Python plugins is also supported via Cgo integration.
 There is a plan for supporting other programming languages as well.

-Currently, the active and maintained version is v2.
+The currently active and maintained version is v2.

 ## Development setup

-For a simple development setup, you don't need any dependencies outside this repository.
+For a simple development setup you don't need any dependencies outside this repository.
 Please refer to  [Testing](/v2/tutorial/02-testing/README.md) for more information.

 For a complete development setup please refer to [AppOptics Knowledge Base](https://documentation.solarwinds.com/en/Success_Center/appoptics/Content/kb/host_infrastructure/host_agent.htm)